If you’re looking for a holiday abroad, Portugal may be on your list.

 The old hilltop university is one of the most popular tourist attractions.
 Here, the spectacular Baroque library, Biblioteca Joanina, boasts towering frescoed ceilings and lots of gilded, marbled wood.
 It’s regularly listed as one of the world’s most beautiful libraries.

-The campus is a UNESCO World Heritage Site and well worth a day’s exploration: head to the top of the clock tower to enjoy impressive views and be sure to pay a visit to the 12th-century Sé Velha Cathedral.
+The campus is a UNESCO World Heritage Site and well worth a day’s exploration: head to the top of the clock tower to enjoy impressive views and be sure to visit to the 12th-century Sé Velha Cathedral.

-Elsewhere, there are numerous other Roman, Moorish, and medieval ruins in Coimbra, as well as two former convents and the ancient Igreja de Santa Cruz – which is home to the tomb of Portugal’s first king.
+Elsewhere, there are numerous other Roman, Moorish, and medieval ruins in Coimbra, as well as two former convents and the ancient Igreja de Santa Cruz – home to the tomb of Portugal’s first king.

 Final thoughts...